Valeriy Brezdenyuk

+Biography

 Brezdenyuk was an entrepreneur and owner of an internet cafe in the center of Zhmerynka.
 He was a painter practicing paper marbling Turkish ebru style.
 In 2013, Brezdenyuk was a finalist on "Ukraine's Got Talent" after winning his hometown's "Zhmerynka's got talent" contest.

 He died on February 18, 2014, in Kyiv during the Euromaidan clashes with the police.
 He was shot in the back.
-Valeriy Brezdenyuk entered "UDAR" party in a few months before his death and has been its active participant.
+Valeriy Brezdenyuk entered "UDAR" party in a few months before his death.